NK1 receptor antagonist: Binding

 There is more than one ligand binding domain on the NK1 receptor for the non-peptide antagonists, and these binding domains can be found in various places.
 The main ligand binding site is in the hydrophobic core between the loops and the outer segments of transmembrane domains 3–7 (TM3–TM7).

 Several residues, such as Gln165 (TM4), His197 (TM5), His265 (TM6) and Tyr287 (TM7) are involved in the binding of many non-peptide antagonists of the NK1 receptors.

 It has been stated that Ala-replacement of His197 decreases the binding affinity of CP-96345 for the NK1 receptor.
 His197 interacts with the benzhydryl moiety of CP-96345.

-Experiments have showed that replacing Val116 (TM3) and Ile290 (TM7) decreases the binding affinity of CP-96345.
+Experiments have shown that replacing Val116 (TM3) and Ile290 (TM7) decreases the binding affinity of CP-96345.
 Evidence indicates that these residues probably do not interact with antagonists, but would rather indirectly influence the overall conformation of the antagonist binding site.

 The residue Gln165 (TM4) has also proven to be meaningful for the binding of several non-peptide antagonists, possibly through the formation of a hydrogen bond.

 Phe268 and Tyr287 have been proposed as possible contact points for both agonist and antagonist binding domains.

 The significance of His265 has been confirmed in the binding of antagonists to NK1 receptor.
 His265 interacts favorably with the 3,5-bis-trifluoromethylphenyl group (TFMP group) of an analog CP-96345.
 Nonetheless, it has been demonstrated that Ala-replacement of His265 does not affect the binding affinity of CP-96345.

 Some other residues that are thought to be involved in the binding of non-peptide antagonists to NK1 receptor are Ser169, Glu193, Lys194, Phe264, Phe267, Pro271 and Tyr272.

 Each structural class of non-peptide NK1 receptor antagonists appears to interact with a specific set of residues within the common binding pocket.